General Policies and Procedures

 At the time of departure, parents/guardians (not a staff member) must make sure that the child is safely buckled in their car seat before driving.
 Remember to use extreme caution when entering/exiting the school driveway and parking lot.
 Yield to give the right of way to children and pedestrians.
 Be cautious when backing your vehicle out and follow the flow of traffic.

 Payment of Tuition

 Tuition is an annual fee for the entire academic school year from August through June.
 Payments under the monthly installment plan are due by the 3rd business day for each month.
 School year rates for August will be pro-rated.
 Summer Camp rates for June, July and August will also be pro-rated.

-The tuition installment payment is due every month irrespective of how many days your child is absent due to sickness, family vacations or official holidays/breaks observed by the school.
-WCMS will not refund or pro-rate tuition if a child is absent due to sickness, family vacations or official holidays and breaks observed by the school under any circumstances.
+The tuition installment payment is due every month irrespective of how many days your child is absent due to sickness, family vacations, official holidays/breaks observed by the school, or school closures due to inclement weather, local or national emergencies, outbreaks or pandemics.
+WCMS will not credit, refund, or pro-rate tuition if a child is absent due to sickness, family vacations, or official holidays and breaks observed by the school under any circumstances.
 If your child does not plan to attend school for an extended period of time, tuition must continue to be paid to reserve their seat in the classroom.